Les Ulis: History

 On 13 March 1964, an urban district of Bures-Orsay was established to oversee the development of the area.
 Road and utilities for the industrial zone were completed by July 1966, with the first business, AtoChem (part of what is now Total S.A.), moving in the following year.
 Hewlett-Packard created its French headquarters in the industrial zone in 1968.
 In the same year, the first residents moved into Les Ulis, although running water was not yet available in all homes.

 The first municipal council for Les Ulis was elected in 1971.
 In 1973, a shopping centre, Ulis 2, was opened under the auspices of Carrefour.
+The Hôtel de Ville was completed in 1976.

 A census of 1975 records 20,283 people living in Les Ulis.
-Because this was significantly greater than the populations of both Bures-sur-Yvette and Orsay, which shared administrative responsibility for the town, a local plebiscite was held on 14 March 1976 to decide between three propositions: maintaining the status quo; creating a new commune comprising the three towns; creating a new commune for Les Ulis.
+Because this was significantly greater than the populations of both Bures-sur-Yvette and Orsay, which shared administrative responsibility for the town, a local plebiscite was held on 14 March, 1976, to decide between three propositions: maintaining the status quo; creating a new commune comprising the three towns; creating a new commune for Les Ulis.
 Just over 50% of voters in Orsay and Bures-sur-Yvette favoured the last option, whereas a majority in Les Ulis favoured a commune comprising the three towns.
 Both municipal councils voted in favour of the creation of a new commune for Les Ulis.
-The Prefect of Essonne, Paul Cousserand, created Les Ulis as the 196th commune of the department on 17 February 1977.
+The Prefect of Essonne, Paul Cousserand, created Les Ulis as the 196th commune of the department on 17 February, 1977.

 In March 1977, Paul Lorident was elected mayor of Les Ulis, whilst the town remained in construction.
-He oversaw the building of a town hall, a market, a hybrid library and a cultural centre, named after the writer Boris Vian.
+He oversaw the building of a market, a hybrid library and a cultural centre, named after the writer Boris Vian.

-In 1982, the population of Les Ulis was 28,223.
-In 1985, it became a canton.
+In 1985, it became the seat of a canton.